jmuchovej/paperpile-notion/README.md

 # Paperpile Notion Integration

-Inspired by [gsarti/paperpile-notion][gsarti].
+**NOTE:** This is a not an official Paperpile integration.

 This is a Python CLI to manually sync your articles in Paperpile to a Notion database.
 Optionally, you may sync an authors database as well.

 **NOTE:** This will only be maintained if Paperpile doesn't integrate directly with Notion.
 They have expressed interest, [here][forum.paperpile/notion].